-Overall in terms of support and community the Raspberry Pi has probably one of the largest communities around its board.
+Overall regarding support and community, the Raspberry Pi has probably one of the largest communities around its board.
 That said you can still find plenty of help and advice on the Beaglebone.

-Pricing is always a very important factor when picking a specific device over another.
-The Beaglebone Vs Raspberry Pi is no different, there are a few important things that you will need to take into consideration when deciding on which board to go with.
+Pricing is always a significant factor when picking a specific device over another.
+The Beaglebone vs. Raspberry Pi is no different, and there are a few essential things that you will need to take into consideration when deciding on which board you want to start investing time with.

-In terms of price the Beaglebone black sits at about roughly $50 USD.
+In terms of price, the Beaglebone black sits at about roughly $50 USD.
 This will get you the board and a USB cable.
-This all you need to be able to start using it.
-You will probably still need to buy a HDMI cord and possibly a USB hub if you plan on using more than one USB port.
+This equipment all you need to be able to start using it.
+You will probably still need to buy an HDMI cord and possibly a USB hub if you plan on using more than one USB port.

-I would personally pick the Beaglebone black if I were looking into more device/circuitry based projects.
-The amount of GPIO pins available make it amazing for extending the boards capability.
+I would personally pick the Beaglebone Black if I were looking into more device or circuitry based projects.
+The number of GPIO pins available makes it amazing for extending the boards capability.

 You can also install Android relatively easy onto here so if that’s a deal breaker then Beaglebone is for you.
 However, I did find Android a little slow on the Beaglebone.

-If you’re looking at picking up a Beaglebone you can find it through the link below.
+If you’re looking at picking up a Beaglebone, you can find it via the link below.

 Raspberry Pi Summary

-If you’re still not really convinced or just want to look at other device.
-Be sure to check out our guide on the Raspberry Pi Vs Arduino.
-In the guide we basically go through the same process which will hopefully help you decide in which board is better for you.
+If you’re still not convinced or want to look at another device, then be sure to check out our guide on the Raspberry Pi vs. Arduino.
+In the guide, we go through the same process which will hopefully help you decide in which board is better for you.

 I am sure I have probably missed something, so if you think I should’ve mentioned something important, please drop us a comment below!
 Also feel free to let us know your thoughts on the Beaglebone vs. Raspberry Pi debate and why someone should go with over the other.